e-goat/cryptoPriceTracker/README.md

-Small elegant tool written in jQuery.
-It displays the top 50 ranked crypto coins using the CoinGecko API.
+A tool written in jQuery that displays the top 50 ranked cryptos using the CoinGecko API.